techqugi/techqugi/README.md

 <h3 align="center"> <b>©'⚡ Tech Qugi.
 I live in India, where I build the future.</b></h3>

 <p align="center">I am a self-driven, career-oriented software developer specializing in front-end development and open-source, currently pursuing a bachelors degree in computer science.
 My expertise lies in building interactive web applications on the client side.
-Primarily working with technologies like JavaScript, Next.js, TypeScript and Python.<br><br>I strongly believe in continuous learning and improving myself, so I try my best to learn in any situation possible, unfavorable or not.<br><br>In addition to my front-end development skills, I'm also a skilled content creator and graphic designer.
+Primarily working with technologies like HTML CSS JavaScript, Next.js, TypeScript and Python.<br><br>I strongly believe in continuous learning and improving myself, so I try my best to learn in any situation possible, unfavorable or not.<br><br>In addition to my front-end development skills, I'm also a skilled content creator and graphic designer.
 I have experience writing blog posts, articles, and social media content.
 I'm also proficient in using Adobe Photoshop and Illustrator to create graphics and logos.<br><br>I'm currently looking for opportunities to use my skills to make a positive impact on the world.
 I'm interested in working on projects that are related to education, social justice, and environmental sustainability.</p>

 ###